jfindley/skds-website/security.md

 ## HSM support

-Every attempt is made to zero secret data in memory as fast as possible, but currently there is no support for HSMs, so secrets must be stored on disk.
+Every attempt is made to zero secret data in memory as soon as possible after use, but currently there is no support for HSMs, so secrets must be stored on disk.
 If you wish to assist with this, HSM hardware for testing purposes would be greatly appreciated.

+## Selinux support

+An SELinux policy for the server and client binaries is in progress, and should be ready soon.